-If the material is to be transmitted to a pathologist for examination (and this is the wisest course to adopt, as animal inoculations are almost necessary for the absolute identification of the bacillus), the fluid must be carefully sucked up into the bulb, and both ends of the pipette carefully sealed.
+If the material is to be transmitted to a public laboratory for examination (and this is the wisest course to adopt, as animal inoculations are almost necessary for the absolute identification of the bacillus), the fluid must be carefully sucked up into the bulb, and both ends of the pipette carefully sealed.

-Fig. 19.-Petri's Dish.
+FIG. 18.-PETRI'S DISH.